Observability of an ultraheavy diquark decaying into vectorlike quarks at the LHC: Introduction

 \section{Introduction}

-Searches for new heavy resonances at the TeV scale remain a central objective of the ATLAS and CMS experiments at the LHC, as well as a major focus of collider phenomenology.
+Searches for new heavy resonances at the TeV scale remain a central objective of the ATLAS and CMS experiments at the LHC, as well as a major focus of collider phenomenology \cite{CMS:2022usq, ATLAS:2023ssk, CMS:2025hpa, Crivellin:2022nms}.
+The upcoming ATLAS \cite{CERN-LHCC-2015-020} and CMS \cite{Butler:2055167} detector upgrades further motivate searches for new physics at the multi-TeV scale \cite{Dobrescu:2019nys}, where both experiments have already explored ultraheavy resonances \cite{ATLAS:2023ssk,ATLAS:2024gyc,CMS:2022usq,CMS:2022fck,CMS:2024ldy,CMS:2025hpa}.

+A recent CMS analysis \cite{CMS:2025hpa} of broad ultraheavy resonances in four-jet final states reinterprets an earlier narrow-resonance search \cite{CMS:2022usq} by extending the resonance width to 10\%.
+The reported global significance for a four-jet resonance at 8.6~TeV ranges between 3.9$\sigma$ and 3.6$\sigma$.
+Both studies interpret their results within a Beyond Standard Model (BSM) framework featuring a diquark scalar coupling to up quarks and same-sign vectorlike quarks (VLQ) \cite{Dobrescu:2018psr,Dobrescu:2024mdl}.

 In our previous study \cite{Duminica_2025}, we analyzed the discovery potential of an ultraheavy diquark scalar, $S_{uu}$, at the HL-LHC in the $7-8.5$ TeV mass range.
 Owing to its couplings to two up quarks, such a resonance can be produced with sizable cross section even near the kinematic limit of the collider.
-We consider the six-jet final state from $pp\to S_{uu}\to\chi\chi\to (W^{+}b)(W^{+}b)\rightarrow (jjb)(jjb)$, where $\chi$ is a vectorlike quark (VLQ).
+We consider the six-jet final state from $pp\to S_{uu}\to\chi\chi\to (W^+b)(W^+b)\rightarrow (jjb)(jjb)$, where $\chi$ is a vectorlike quark.
 We show that, with an integrated luminosity of $3000\ \text{fb}^{-1}$, searches at the LHC could discover or exclude $S_{uu}$ masses up to about 8 TeV for couplings as small as $y_{uu} \approx 0.2$.

-Extending our previous work, the present study provides a comprehensive statistical analysis of the discovery and exclusion prospects at the High-Luminosity LHC \cite{ZurbanoFernandez:2020cco}.
+Extending our previous phenomenological study, this work provides the first comprehensive likelihood-based statistical analysis of the six-jet final state in this model, enabling a quantitative evaluation of its discovery and exclusion prospects at the High-Luminosity LHC (HL-LHC) \cite{ZurbanoFernandez:2020cco}.

-The upcoming ATLAS \cite{CERN-LHCC-2015-020} and CMS \cite{Butler:2055167} detector upgrades further motivate searches for new physics at the multi-TeV scale \cite{Dobrescu:2019nys}, where both experiments have already explored ultraheavy resonances \cite{ATLAS:2023ssk,ATLAS:2024gyc,CMS:2022usq,CMS:2022fck,CMS:2024ldy,CMS:2025hpa}.
-A recent CMS analysis \cite{CMS:2025hpa} of broad ultraheavy resonances in four-jet final states reinterprets an earlier narrow-resonance search \cite{CMS:2022usq} by extending the resonance width to 10\%.
-The reported global significance for a four-jet resonance at 8.6~TeV ranges between 3.9$\sigma$ and 3.6$\sigma$.
-Both studies interpret their results within a Beyond the Standard Model (BSM) framework featuring a diquark scalar coupling to up quarks and same-sign vectorlike quarks \cite{Dobrescu:2018psr,Dobrescu:2024mdl}.
+Complementing our earlier results, which focused on event generation, kinematic characterization and Machine Learning-based signal selection, we develop a full statistical framework incorporating nuisance parameters, pseudo-experiments, and the computation of local $p$-values, $CL_s$ and 95\% confidence level limits.

+The analysis also includes a careful treatment of theoretical and systematic uncertainties within the likelihood framework.